 Sexuality

-Many writers have shown that our current gender system only makes sense in the context of an assumed natural heterosexuality.
-Adrienne Rich coined the term ‘compulsory heterosexuality’ to capture this, while Judith Butler has talked about the ‘heterosexual matrix’.
-Gender and sexuality are thus intimately linked.
+Childhood is often represented as a time of presumed sexual innocence.
+However, both sexuality and innocence are highly gendered concepts.
+Many writers have shown that our current gender system only makes sense in the context of an assumed heterosexuality.
+Adrienne Rich coined the term ‘compulsory heterosexuality’ to capture this, while Judith Butler has talked about the ‘heterosexual matrix’ to show how gender and sexuality are intimately linked.

 The picture above shows the cover of a book for primary school age children that depicts gay parenting amongst penguins.
-It is vital that sexuality education in schools address young people’s engagements with their own sexuality, as well as challenging homophobia and sexual harassment in schools.
+It is vital that sexuality education in schools address children and young people’s engagements with their own sexuality and sexual cultures as well as challenging homophobia, sexual conflict and harassment and the ‘sexualisation of culture’ more widely in schools.
+This is particularly important in an enduring socio-political climate in which children’s sexual cultures and social relations are framed predominantly through moralising and pathologising sex panics.

 Further Reading